GeorgeRoe/rust-mmu-guest-lecture/slides.md

 ---

+# Why did I pick rust?

+- There are several different python versions you will find installed on HPCs, to make sure I was compatible I had to use an older version
+- Since the software needs to be portable, practically nothing can be taken for granted, which rust handles well
+- Distribution of a single binary is a lot easier than getting people to pip install
+- HPC login nodes should preferrably not have any large amount of work done on them, rust will reduce users impact on login node resources
+- I would rather catch errors with my code at compile time, rather than having my GitHub flooded with issues users found at runtime

+---

 ## About this talk

 Given the popularity of Java with universities, I assume you will all be pretty familiar with Java's idioms and quirks.
 I will be comparing rust to java to show how it forces you to write better code.